PHPantom-dev/phpantom_lsp/docs/index.md

 ## Welcome to PHPantom's documentation!

 A fast, lightweight PHP language server written in Rust.
-Ready in seconds, uses a fraction of the RAM other language servers need, and stays responsive throughout.
-No indexing phase, no waiting.
+Ready in seconds, keeps memory use modest even on large codebases, and stays responsive throughout.
+Indexing happens in the background, so you're never left waiting on it.

 !!! note
     PHPantom is in active development.
 The core editing features are solid and used daily on production codebases.